ollegreen/research_papers/README.md

 - tested on GSM8K, 8% improvement can be a benchmark to our approach of how well it should improve the score.
 - Improvement: the generated prompts feels a bit lackluster (*Take a deep breath and work on this problem step-by-step.*) compared to their benchmark being the classic *Let's think step by step.*) Needs to be tested on more unique problems to see the benefit.

+### Personal questions
+- in section 5.1 for models, why did they pick specifically these models for the optimizer and scorer?
+Reference: "• Optimizer LLM: Pre-trained PaLM 2-L (Anil et al., 2023), instruction-tuned PaLM 2-L (denoted PaLM 2-L-IT), text-bison, gpt-3.5-turbo, and gpt-4. • Scorer LLM: Pre-trained PaLM 2-L and text-bison.
+With pre-trained PaLM 2-L as the scorer, the optimizer LLM generates A_begin instructions.
+Since text-bison has been instruction-tuned, the optimizer LLM generates Q_begin and Q_end instructions when text-bison is used as the scorer.

 _______